pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 yarn add --dev react-native-typescript-transformer typescript
 ```

-Then create a new file named `tsconfig.json` in your project’s root directory and copy paste the json shown in snippet 1.1
+Then create a new file named `tsconfig.json` in your project’s root directory and copy-paste the JSON as shown in following code snippet (snippet 1.1)

 ```js
 {